Republic boss Kenny plays down pressure

 Republic of Ireland boss Stephen Kenny says suggestions he could be out of a job if his side fail to beat Serbia on Tuesday are "irrelevant to me".

-After last Wednesday's unlucky 2-1 defeat in Portugal, further pressure was heaped on Kenny by Saturday's 1-1 home draw with Azerbaijan.
+After last Wednesday's unlucky 2-1 defeat in Portugal, more pressure was heaped on Kenny by Saturday's 1-1 uninspiring home draw with Azerbaijan.

 That earned the Republic's first point in four World Cup qualifiers with hopes of a spot in Qatar seemingly over.